-Canadian Standards Association (CSA) standards are developed through a consensus standards development process approved by the Standards Council of Canada.
+Canadian Standards Association (operating as "CSA Group") develops standards through a consensus standards development process approved by the Standards Council of Canada.
 This process brings together volunteers representing varied viewpoints and interests to achieve consensus and develop a standard.
-Although CSA administers the process and establishes rules to promote fairness in achieving consensus, it does not independently test, evaluate, or verify the content of standards.
+Although CSA Group administers the process and establishes rules to promote fairness in achieving consensus, it does not independently test, evaluate, or verify the content of standards.